-When an organization makes a mistake in its caring for, servicing of, or communicating with customers, members, audience, etc., then of course it expects to correct the mistake.
+Most organizations that realize they’ve made a mistake in caring for, servicing, or communicating with customers, expect to correct the mistake.

-If the organization doesn’t go the next step — not an extra step, mind you, just the next step — and notify the customer of the fix, however, the de facto experience is the same as letting the mistake stand.
+Organizations need to go the next step, though — not an extra step, mind you, just the next step — and notify the customer of the fix, or the de facto experience is the same as letting the mistake stand.
 At the very least, the organization undercuts its own reputation for care, service, or communication.

 Subject: Research Company’s Trustee Survey — Last Chance